 Women sacrifice a lot during pregnancy.
 And the beautiful thing is that they are pleased to do anything.
-For some women, to bear the pregnancy hardship is no problems.
-However, it will be hard if they should avoid some cosmetics and skin care.
+For some women, to bear the pregnancy hardship is no problem.
+However, it will be hard if they should avoid some cosmetics and skincare.

-During pregnancy, women are not allowed to apply many products in their bodies.
+During pregnancy, women are not allowed to apply many products to their bodies.
 This is so because some products have a dangerous substance that can affect the growing babies.
 However, some products are completely safe.
-Therefore, pregnant moms should be cautious with the substance and ingredients in their cosmetics and skin care products.
+Therefore, pregnant moms should be cautious with the substance and ingredients in their cosmetics and skincare products.

-For instance, products of acne treatment, cosmetic, makeup, hand and body lotions with Retinyl (palmitate & linoleate) are considered a substance that moms should stay away from.
+For instance, products of acne treatment, cosmetics, makeup, hand, and body lotions with Retinyl (palmitate & linoleate) are considered a substance that moms should stay away from.

 What is Retinyl Palmitate/vitamin A palmitate?
 (Skincare and Retinyl Palmitate)

 Retinyl Palmitate (synonyms: Retinol Palmitate, Palmitate-A) is the ester of vitamin A mixed with palmitic acid.
 It is a saturated fatty acid that is different from retinol.
 It is included in the chemical compound called retinoids.

 This substance is important for many skincare products because of the small molecular structures.
 The tiny molecules can penetrate the outer layers of skin easily.
 Besides, it will repair the lower layer of skin.

 According to Wikipedia, Retinyl palmitate is used as an antioxidant and a source of vitamin A added to low-fat milk and also a constituent of some topically applied skincare products.

 Is retinyl palmitate safe during pregnancy?

 Some research states that high doses of Vitamin A are not recommended during pregnancy, particularly early pregnancy.
 The oral retinoids might cause birth defects, called cranial neural crest defects.